aartikash/musings/_posts/2019-09-04-What-sort-of-people-do-I-like-to-surround-myself-with?.md

 ---
 layout: post
 title:  What sort of people do I like to surround myself with?
+(Boosting this from 2 years back)
-date:   2019-09-05
+date:   2021-07-15
 categories: Life
 tags: experience, life-rantings
 author: Aarti
 description: I wonder why I didn't ask this question before?

 ---

+Original publish date: 2019-09-05

 I feel I should have asked this before.
 The answer is not too difficult.
 It was right in front of me, but blinded by the things I wanted to achieve and the things the materialistic world put out in front of me, I never asked this question before.